pippim/pippim.github.io/_posts/2018/2018-09-23-How-can-I-disable-automatic-screen-dimming-when-the-wireless-mouse-has-low-battery?.md

 favorites:
 views:        "5,617 "
 accepted:
-uploaded:     2022-01-03 08:14:44
+uploaded:     2022-01-07 19:08:07
 toc:          false
 navigation:   false
 clipboard:    false
 ---

-You can try this Q&A: [https://askubuntu.com/questions/985963/disable-mouse-battery-low-spam-notification](https://askubuntu.com/questions/985963/disable-mouse-battery-low-spam-notification)
+You can try this Q&A: [Disable &quot;Mouse battery low&quot; spam notification](Disable &quot;Mouse battery low&quot; spam notification)

 > For ubuntu 17.10 go to org --> gnome --> settings-daemon --> plugins
 > --> power Alter the "percentage-low" setting to what you want.
 I changed from 10% to 4%.